-Several advancements in dental materials chemistry and application have potential benefit for sealant success.
+Several advancements in dental materials have potential benefit for sealant success.
 Many are new enough that little clinical data are available.
 Others have proven benefits.

 An example of the former is the benefit of fluoride-containing sealants.
-While we intuit an advantage of placing sealant resin that contains fluoride, no clinical studies can suggest a benefit of this fluoride content.
-Original inclusion of fluoride into bis-GMA or resin sealants resulted in very low levels of fluoride availability and release56 compared to
+While we intuit an advantage of placing sealants containing fluoride, no clinical studies exist to suggest a benefit of this fluoride content.
+Original inclusion of fluoride into bis-GMA or resin sealants resulted in very low levels of fluoride availability and release60 compared to other dental materials such as glass ionomers.
+The latest methods of adding fluoride to resins may make it more available since the fluoride is less bound in the resin chemistry.
+However, proof of the clinical benefit has yet to be shown.
+Since the addition of fluoride to sealants has no detrimental effect on sealant retention,61 it is certainly appropriate to use fluoridecontaining sealants, but an anticaries advantage from the fluoride has not been demonstrated.

-A dental materials change with much more data support is the inclusion of a bonding primer and adhesive layer between etched enamel and the sealant itself.
-This technique change, first used in a successful attempt to minimize negative effects of salivary contamination of etched surfaces, has been shown effective in improving bond strength and minimizing microleakage in lab studies58-62 and a clinical study of sealants63 when used on contaminated enamel.
-Further work on bonding to non-contaminated surfaces49 has reported that use of single-bottle bonding systems as a layer between enamel and sealant in a clinical study decreased risk of failure of occlusal sealants 47% and reduced the risk of failure of buccal/lingual sealants by 65%.
+A technique change with good data support is the inclusion of a bonding primer and adhesive layer between etched enamel and the sealant.
+This technique, first used in a successful attempt to minimize negative effects of salivary contamination of etched surfaces, has been shown effective in improving bond strength and minimizing microleakage in lab studies62-66 and a clinical study of sealants67 when used on contaminated enamel.
+Further work on bonding to non-contaminated surfaces53 has reported that use of single-bottle bonding systems as a layer between enamel and sealant in a clinical study decreased risk of failure of occlusal sealants 47% and reduced the risk of failure of buccal/lingual sealants by 65%.

-It can be speculated that the benefit of this primer and adhesive layer under the sealant is based on a combination of: moisture-chasing effects of the hydrophilic primers, increased flow imparted by the less viscous primer and adhesive and increased flexibility of the combined and polymerized primer/adhesive/resin complex once complete.
+It has been speculated that the benefit of this primer and adhesive layer under the sealant is based on a combination of moisture-chasing effects of the hydrophilic primers, increased flow imparted by the less viscous primer and adhesive, and increased flexibility of the combined polymerized primer/adhesive/resin complex.
 Together, these factors lead to a better initial bond and a more resilient long-term bond.

 Even more recent advances in bonding chemistry may portend additional benefits to sealants for young patients.
 Self-etching primer and adhesive combinations may lead to a dramatic simplification of the steps involved in sealant application with equivalent sealant retention.
-Such simplification minimizes time of treatment, decreases the need for patient compliance and minimizes potential errors in technique.
-Two-year data64 shows equivalent sealant retention on occlusal and buccal/lingual surfaces of permanent molars using the self-etching primer/adhesive Prompt L-Pop (3M ESPE, St. Paul, Minn) as compared to normal etch and seal methods on contralateral teeth.
-Minimizing steps of the procedure and eliminating the rinsing and drying steps from the normal method allow a 50% savings of time and a much greater comfort level for the patients.
-Selfetching adhesives require additional study, but the potential is great that improved chemistry will add to the success numbers for sealants in the near future.
+Such simplification minimizes time of treatment, decreases the need for patient compliance, and minimizes potential errors in technique.
+Two-year data68 show equivalent sealant retention on occlusal and buccal/lingual surfaces of permanent molars using the self-etching primer/adhesive Prompt L-Pop (3M ESPE, St. Paul, Minn) as compared to normal etch and seal methods on contralateral teeth.
+Eliminating the rinsing and drying steps from the normal method allow a 50% savings of time and a much greater comfort level for the patients.
+Self-etching adhesives require additional study, but the potential is great that improved chemistry will add to the success numbers for sealants in the near future.